-Craig Brooks, Head Softball Coach
+Kristen Silva, Head Softball Coach

 Dara Knutson graduated from Poudre High school in Wellington, Colorado, in the spring of 2012.
 She then went on to pursue her academics and athletics at Lamar Community College.
 While at Lamar, she played Women’s Fast-Pitch softball at the collegiate level for the Runnin’ Lopes from fall 2012 to spring 2014.
 After graduating from LCC with her Associates of Art in the spring of 2014, she then attended Black Hills State in Spearfish, South Dakota, for a semester to continue her academics and athletics.
 Currently, she is finishing her Bachelor’s degree in Business Administration from Adams State and back at LCC enjoying her first year as Assistant Softball Coach.